johnboxall/dpod/README.md

 # DropPod

-DropPod is a CLI for deploying a private GitHub repository to Heroku.
+DropPod is a CLI for deploying private GitHub repositories to Heroku.

 DropPod uses the [GitHub Contents API](https://developer.github.com/v3/repos/contents/#get-archive-link) to retrieve the application tarball.
 The tarball is pushed to S3 and a signed URL